nus-cs2113-AY2122S1/tp/docs/team/yeoweihngwhyelab.md

     our code.
   * Wrote the design for our Storage Architecture.
   * Wrote the implementation of our Storage.
   * Transferred our user stories from word document to the Developers Guide.
+  * Wrote some of the glossory.

 * **Design Breakdown**:
   * Use of Class diagram and a sequence diagram to explain how the storage works.